Manoj98/Improving-Question-Answering-with-external-context-fusion/README.md

 # Question-Answering-using-QA-GNN-with-external-context-fusion

 The project was completed as part of the CSE6240 course at Georgia Tech.
-It was completed while working with Manoj Parmar, Sanchita Porwal, and Shreyas Verma.
+It was completed while working with Palash Choudhary, Sanchita Porwal, and Shreyas Verma.

 The final project report can be found here: [Link](https://github.com/pchoudhary23/Question-Answering-using-QA-GNN-with-external-context-fusion/blob/main/Report.pdf)